 This house looks like something out of Germany in the Sixteenth Century.
 It seems like it is just a really nice duplex, with two front doors.
 Its decorative ogee and scrollwork with finials shows its influence.

 There’s a cluster of old wood frame houses on the side streets off of Halls Ferry Road.
 There are also other houses in brick that look like buildings you would see in other parts of the city.

 Update: Identified by readers as the old St. Stephen’s United Church of Christ.
-I do not know the story behind this church; some sources say this was Our Lady of Mount Carmel, but that does not seem to be right, as that church was on Annetta.
+I do not know the story behind this church; some sources say this was Our Lady of Mount Carmel, but that does not seem to be right,… Continue Reading